 - DHCD offers programs that can assist low-income households and can help get you connected with federal relief programs.

 - Please visit the website or call 2-1-1 for more information and eligibility information.

 - This federal program was designed to help families and households struggling to afford internet service during the Covid-19 health crisis.

 - Provides a discount of up to $50 per month towards broadband service for eligible households.

 The Low Income Home Energy Assistance Program (LIHEAP) provides eligible households with help paying a portion of winter heating bills.
-The application is free and needs to be submitted by April 30th 2022 to be considered but payment help can be retroactive to November 1st 2021.
-Your gas and electric cannot be shut off if there is an infant under 12 months or adults over 65 living in the home.
-Please call 1-800-632-8175 for assistance and visit the website for additional information.
+The application is free and needs to be submitted by April 30, 2022.
+However, payment help can be retroactive to November 1, 2021.
+Your gas and electricity cannot be shut off if infants under 12 months or adults over 65 live in the home.
+Please call 1.800.632.8175 for assistance and visit the website for additional information.

-- LHAND works in partnership with Salem State Case Management to help SSU students find safe and stable housing.
+- LHAND works with Salem State Case Management to help SSU students find safe and stable housing.

-- The North Shore Housing Action Group (NSHAG) is a state-funded program to assist unaccompanied, homeless, or housing insecure young adults between the ages of 18-24 in Essex County.
+- The North Shore Housing Action Group (NSHAG) is a state-funded program to assist unaccompanied, homeless, or housing insecure young adults between 18 and 24 in Essex County.

 - The program can provide financial assistance, case management, coordination of services, and referrals to additional services.

-- Contact Rachel Frank for a referral or contact Merlinda Marseille at LHAND.
+- Contact email@example.com for a referral or contact Michelle D'Amico and Brandy Rodriguez directly at LHAND: MDamico@lhand.org and firstname.lastname@example.org.